ClassicPress/ClassicPress/.github/contributing.md

-You can help fix bugs by submitting Pull Requests.
+You can help by submitting pull requests(PRs) to the develop branch.
+This is not limited to:

+## Fixing Bugs
 Most of the bugs are shared via the [issues page](https://github.com/ClassicPress/ClassicPress/issues).

-## Fixing Bugs
 When evaluating bug fixes pull requests(PRs), we look for, if not all these things

   - The change impacts existing ClassicPress users.
 (Otherwise, there are literally thousands of things we could look at, but we need to prioritize our development time.)
   - The change is not going to break any other use cases.
   - The change has automated tests.
   - We understand the change very well or can ask questions of someone who understands it very well.

+## New Feature Requests
+We have a number of [feature requests or petitions from our petitions website](https://petitions.classicpress.net/) submitted by different users and upvoted.
+It is desirable to start with the [planned](https://petitions.classicpress.net/?view=planned) or the [most wanted](https://petitions.classicpress.net/?view=most-wanted) or even submit PRs with your own suggested changes.

 ## Backporting Changesets from WordPress
-WordPress since 5.0 changed a lot of things and to keep the compatibility on new features or performances but also for bugfixes and this require a selection of the various changesets.

-The backport script automatize the process on do a pull request but the big question is how to chosen the right changeset?
-Also how to test it and document it?

-Evaluate the changeset
+ClassicPress version 1.0.0 is a fork of WordPress 4.9.x however, since WordPress 5.0 a number of changes have been made to the core not limited to performance, bug fixes or new features.
+ClassicPress is commited to keeping compatibility of WordPress of WordPress 4.9.
+We however need help choosing, testing and documenting changesets to commit to the core with the backwards compatibility in mind.

 The focus of ClassicPress is to be business oriented and avoid Gutenberg so one of the first check is to avoid changeset that cover Gutenberg or the Editor component.

-Pick the branch
+Below are some guidelines:

+1. ***Evaluate the changeset***
+First, check https://wpdirectory.net/ to evaluate how many plugins/themes are affected by this changeset.

+1. ***Pick the branch***
-Select the right branch is important and since 4.9.x is not developed actively except security issues can be used only for this reason.
+Selecting the right branch is important since 4.9.x is not developed actively except for security issues.

-The other options is to check the 5.x branches but is required to do a check about the code if exist in ClassicPress.
+~~The other options is to check the 5.x branches but it is not a pre-requisite to do a check about the code if it exists in ClassicPress.

-The backport script create a branch with the changeset and is possible to do a test about if the change is supported and in case if are required manual changes.
+~~The backport script will create a branch with the changeset.
+A test will be done about change to check if it is supported.
+Some times  manual changes are required.

-Documenting

-Before open a pull request we need to validate the changeset in ClassicPress because:

-    Often there aren't unit tests in a changeset
-    It is missing documentation/code about how to replicate the issue that is patching Test if the issues is really present in ClassicPress
+1. ***Documenting***
+Properly written supporting documentation for the changeset is important.
+This will guide the mainatainers to evaluate the tests, consider the challenges the changeset seeks to solve or if the problem exists in ClassicPress posing a problem to the users.

-ClassicPress want work on improving the code quality, the documentation and tests so we can thrust at 100% every changeset/ticket without this 3 informations in every pull request for merging.
+***Note:*** ClassicPress seeks to improve the exisiting code quality, the documentation and tests.
+This might result in some delays in merging a pull request for merging.

-As every patch as maintainer we need a way to replicate and test it so only a pull request is not enough.

-About backward compatibility

-This open a big discussion about the various point of view about backward compatibility of ClassicPress:

-    Compatibility with WP 4.9.x for version 1.x
-    Bugfix that improve CP 1.x from WP 5.x+
-    Improve code consistence of WP 4.9.x
-    Backport of new features from WP 5.x

-As the branch 1.x is focused on backward compatibility we need to be careful on implementing changeset and we need to check this 4 area to give them priority about CP integration.

-Tip: check on https://wpdirectory.net/ if how many plugins/themes are affected by this changeset.